pdf-raku/PDF-Content-raku/docs/PDF/Content/Text/Line.md

 Methods
 -------

+### method text

+Return the input text for the line.

 ### method decoded

-An input list of text atoms
+Return a list of input text atoms

 ### method encoded